 When it comes to furnishing my home, I’m a little bit picky.
-I like knowing the items that I see and use every day are made fairly, will last a long time, and also fit with my minimal aesthetic.
+I like ethical homeware: items that are made fairly, will last a long time, and also fit with my minimal aesthetic.

 Just like my wardrobe, I like to know my furniture and home decor is ethical and sustainable.
 That means lots of natural materials, second-hand pieces, and of course, plants!

 Because of all this, it’s taken me a while to curate what is my home; and although I’m still not “done”, I’m very happy with its look, and the stories each item tells.
 It’s why I’m finally putting this guide together, to also help you to source the best in ethical homewares and furnishings!

 My Favourite Ethical Homewares & Furnishings

 When it comes to covering my ethical homeware on the blog, I’ve had the pleasure of working with stores like BuyMeOnce, who only sell products that are built to last, and IKEA’s Live Lagom Project, where I completed a series of challenges to make my home more efficient and sustainable.

 Alongside the larger stores, I’ve also enjoyed sourcing little pieces from lots of independent UK brands too.
 There’s nothing better than adding small decorations that really mean something to you, and will be a happy little reminder each time you glance at them around your space.

 Of course, when it comes to making sustainable shopping choices, only buying what you need is best.
 I like to use Pinterest to build up inspiration for my home first, and then shop the items I truly want (often second-hand too).
 A few favourites around my house are: